Rank growth of abelian varieties over certain finite Galois extensions: Explicit examples

 we obtain

 where $e_P$ is a ramification index at $P$.
-As $\iota$ is a map of degree~$2$, the summation over~$P \in X/\cA_4$ on the right equals the number $N$ of points ramified under~$\iota$.
-The number of such points are equal to the number of $\text{Aut}(X)$-orbits of $\overline{K}$-rational points of $X$ which are same as $\cA_4$-orbits.
-Simple calculations show that there are exactly two such orbits which are
+As $\iota$ is a map of degree~$2$, the summation over $P \in X/\cA_4$ on the right equals the number $N$ of points ramified under $\iota$.
+The number of such points is equal to the number of $(C_2 \times \cA_4)$-orbits of $\overline{K}$-rational points of $X$ which are the same as $\cA_4$-orbits.
+Some calculations show that there are exactly two such orbits which are